 |First & Last Day of Travel||$37.50|

-In those instances where the sum of the individual meals are more than the full per diem rate, the traveler's reimbursement is limited to the full per diem rate.
+In those instances where the sum of the individual meals is more than the full per diem rate, the traveler's reimbursement is limited to the full per diem rate.
 The on-line USNH Personal Reimbursement Form automatically calculates the allowable pro-rated meal based on the daily meal rate, and a traveler is entitled to the incidental rate on each day of travel except the first and last day which already include the rate for incidentals.

 2. A traveler outside the continental U.S. who is entitled to less than the full per diem rate should adjust their per diem rates in the same manner as indicated in section C.1, using the same percentages for breakfast, lunch and dinner.